emipa606/Proximity/README.md

 # Compatibility Advice

-I would not use this tool to add effects to &quot;vanilla&quot; items, since if another modder also applied their definitions to the same item then there would be a conflict of interest.
-It is recommended that this tool be used with &quot;custom&quot; buildings or &quot;custom&quot; terrain that have been developed in a mod.
+I would not use this tool to add effects to "vanilla" items, since if another modder also applied their definitions to the same item then there would be a conflict of interest.
+It is recommended that this tool be used with "custom" buildings or "custom" terrain that have been developed in a mod.

 # Credits